akshdeepsandhu/PortfolioOptimizationCaseStudy/README.md

 # PortfolioOptimizationCaseStudy

-A case study for Computational Optimization course implementing a simple Markowitz model.
+A case study for computational optimization course implementing a simple Markowitz model.